Nursing: Registered Nursing

 Registered Nurses will always be in demand.
 Healthcare is more complex than ever before.
 The ability to meet the healthcare needs of the growing population will require even more nurses.
 Being a licensed Registered Nurse offers the flexibility to work anywhere in this nation.
 Registered Nurses also have the option for greater opportunities as they advance their education.

 The Associate in Science degree in Registered Nursing provides courses that are transferable to four-year colleges and universities.
 The program is accredited by the California State Board of Registered Nursing.
 Graduates are eligible to take the National Council Licensure Examination (NCLEX).
 The program pass rates are consistently above the state and national averages.
-The Associate in Science degree in Nursing is a 76-unit degree program which requires four semesters (42 units in nursing) of study beyond completion of prerequisite courses.
+The Associate in Science degree in Nursing is a 76-unit degree program that requires four semesters (42 units in nursing) of study beyond completion of prerequisite courses.
 In addition, Mt San Jacinto College offers a LVN-RN option for completion of the Associate in Science degree in Nursing or a non-degree 30-unit option.

 MSJC offers a range of course work to prepare students for the workforce or to transfer to four-year colleges and universities.
 All four-year institutions prescribe their own standards for course evaluation and admissions.
 Courses that fulfill major requirements for an associate degree in this program might not be the same as those required for transfer into a similar major at a four-year university.